 So when her head injury dumps Nat into a romcom world, she's at first surprised to see her dirty NYC block filled with flower beds and cupcake shops.
 Her dismissive neighbor has been transformed into a queeny best friend who waits around in Nat's apartment for the moment she needs a cocktail-gossip session or a makeover.
 And men everywhere flock to her, particularly the hot but jerky Blake, a client who didn't even notice Nat before.
 Romcoms also end with the main character falling in love -- so surely if Nat can get Blake to declare his love for her, that will bring this bizarre chapter of her life to an end.
 But, as she soon discovers, Blake's shallow affection is worth far less than Nat's true feelings for herself.
 She doesn't need a man to round off her life -- she's complete, and wonderful, all on her own.
 That realization is what will leave her ready to take on the world confidently and on her own terms, including a romantic relationship with a man who's already proved himself her equal.

 Families can talk about what Natalie learns about confidence, body acceptance, and friendship by the end of Isn't It Romantic.
 Can you think of other movies that celebrate and empower women and girls?
 Do most romantic comedies do this?
 Or the opposite?

 A head injury is what leads to Natalie's adventures here.
-Can you think of other movies in which a head injury gives the subject powers or somehow changes their life in a magical way?
+Can you think of other movies in which a head injury gives someone powers or somehow changes his or her life in a magical way?
 Why do you think filmmakers use this plot device?
 Is it realistic?
-Is it a cliche?
+Is it a cliché?
 What happens in real life to people who receive head injuries?